nadamadkour/EVARA/User Guide/User Guide.md

 People/Human Impact Rating scale examples:
 Severe 	Major	Moderate	Negligent
 Resulting in loss of human life, or long term harm to human well-being (health, safety, security, privacy, freedom, civil rights)	Resulting in short- or long-term harm to human well-being (health, safety, security, privacy, freedom, civil rights)	Resulting in short term reversible harm to human well-being (health, safety, security, privacy, freedom, civil rights).
-Resulting in no harm or short-term superficial harm that is reversable.
+Resulting in no harm or short-term superficial harm that is reversible.
 These examples are meant to serve as possible descriptions of each category and are context dependent.